Canadian Consumer Coalition Calls for Affordable Internet on National Day of Action

 These charts, as interesting as they are, can be misleading if the exact same package parameters (up and down speeds, peak and average bandwidths, rental costs for accessories, bundled secondary services, etc.) are not compared.

-For example, the chart lists roughly a 150 Mbps service in Canada as costing about $75 – $80 (converting pounds to CDN dollars, that is approx.).
+For example, the chart lists roughly a 150 Mbps service in Canada as costing about $75 to $80 (converting pounds to CDN dollars, that is approx.).
 No download cap or limit is mentioned; any additional modem rental fees can cloudy the comparison, too.

 But Rogers is offering (perhaps time-limited, but it only took one check to find this option) its 150 Mbps Ignite service for $35 a month.
 TekSavvy is about where the chart lists general service, but it offers unlimited downloads, a feature not always listed in comparative charts.